 Hooray for Napoleon!

 Lost and Founds are something akin to libraries filled with books written in Latin.
-They exist just in case somebody comes looking, but rarely do they serve any proactive importance.
+They exist just in case somebody comes looking, but rarely do they serve any proactive purpose.
 Lost items accumulate at a rate far beyond the rate of claimed items.
-And so the lost items sit, waiting, until the organizers of that particular lost and found discards them through various means, including taking them home as presents for friends and relatives.
+And so the lost items sit, waiting, until the organizers of that particular lost and found discard them through various means, including taking them home as presents for friends and relatives.

 And while there have been many small local Lost and Found Days at various schools, churches, community centers, etc, there has never been a comprehensive Official Lost and Found Day to galvanize the masses towards reconnecting the losers with the lost.